trenchtoaster/fellowship-recorder/README.md

 Automatically record your Fellowship dungeon runs with automatic detection, chapter markers, and rich metadata.

+- This currently only works on Linux
+- "Enable Advanced Combat Logs" needs to be enabled within the Gameplay options in Fellowship

 ## Features

 - **Automatic recording** - Detects dungeon start/end from combat logs